A2 · Elementary TOEIC 255–400 IELTS 2.5–3.5 Tense & Aspect

 Learn was and were — the past simple forms of 'to be' — to describe past states, identities, locations, and conditions.

-What is the Past Simple of "to be"?
+What is the Past Simple of "To Be"?

-- States, feelings, and conditions in the past
+- States, feelings, and conditions in the past (how someone felt or the state of something).

-- Identity and descriptions of people or things in the past
+- Identity and descriptions of people or things in the past.

-- Location in the past
+- Location in the past (where someone or something existed).

-We were We were at home.
+You / We / They were right / at home.

-It was cold yesterday.
+It was (S + was) cold yesterday.

-We were in the same class.
+We were (S + were) in the same class.

 He was only twelve years old at the time.

-I / He / She / It was not (wasn't) I wasn't ready.
+I / He / She / It wasn't (was not) ready.

-The film wasn't very good.
+The film wasn't (S + wasn't) very good.

 We weren't hungry.